Bonnie Gunn removing samples from a freezer.

 Research

-At the WSU College of Veterinary Medicine, research conducted by our scientists in neuroscience, microbiology, immunology, biochemistry, cell biology, and genetics provides the basis for the development of medical technologies, therapies, vaccines, and medications.
-We also conduct research in epidemiology, infectious disease, integrative physiology, and veterinary clinical and translational sciences that improve public and animal health.
+At the WSU College of Veterinary Medicine, our researchers lead groundbreaking studies in neuroscience, microbiology, immunology, biochemistry, public health, and cell biology and genetics—driving the development of innovative medical technologies, therapies, vaccines, and medications.
+We also conduct research in epidemiology, infectious diseases, integrative physiology, and veterinary clinical and translational sciences to improve both public health and animal health worldwide.

-Ranked 1st in Centers for Disease Control and Prevention research funding among 33 veterinary colleges by the American Association of Veterinary Medical Colleges.
+1st in CDC research funding by the American Association of Veterinary Medical Colleges.

-Ranked 3rd in total federal research funding among 33 veterinary colleges by the American Association of Veterinary Medical Colleges.
+3rd in total federal research funding. by the American Association of Veterinary Medical Colleges.

 Meet our researchers